joelngwt/CloudyNvCapture/README.md

 3. Build solution.

 ## Using DXIFRShim
-1. Make a copy of the d3d9.dll an dxgi.dll files that are in the system32 folder.
+1. Make a copy of the dxgi.dll file that are in the system32 folder.
-2. Rename one of the d3d9.dll and dxgi.dll files in the system32 folder to _d3d9.dll and _dxgi.dll.
-You should now have d3d9.dll, _d3d9.dll, dxgi.dll, and _dxgi.dll in the system32 folder.
+2. Rename the dxgi.dll file in the system32 folder to _dxgi.dll.
+You should now have dxgi.dll and _dxgi.dll in the system32 folder.
 3. Download the FFmpeg .dll files from [Zeranoe](https://ffmpeg.zeranoe.com/builds/).
 Use the 64-bit shared version.
 If the latest build does not work due to deprecated functions, use the 20161101 version [here](https://ffmpeg.zeranoe.com/builds/win64/shared/ffmpeg-20161101-60178e7-win64-shared.zip).
 4. Place all the .dll files from the /bin folder into system32.
-5. After compiling the DXIFRShim solution, you should have your own d3d9.dll and dxgi.dll files.
-Place them together with the game executable (.exe).
+5. After compiling the DXIFRShim solution, you should have your own dxgi.dll file.
+Place them together with the game executable (.exe)*.
 6. Launch the game .exe file.

+*Some game .exe files are tricky.
+Find the one that actually runs.
+It might not be the same one you use to launch the game.

-> WARNING: If you do not have a working set of the two .dll files in system32 and you log out of Windows, you will not be able to log back in.
+> WARNING: If you do not have a working .dll file in system32 and you log out of Windows, you will not be able to log back in.
 The only way to recover from this is a system restore.

 # NvFBCToSys
 ## Configuring NvFBCToSys